Rangers boss Gerrard issues Balogun injury update ahead of Livingston clash | Goal.com

 Rangers boss Gerrard issues Balogun injury update ahead of Livingston clash

-Rangers manager has revealed Leon Balogun will not be available for their Scottish Premiership game against Livingston on Sunday.
+Rangers manager Steven Gerrard has revealed Leon Balogun will not be available for their Scottish Premiership game against Livingston on Sunday.

 The 32-year-old centre-back was forced off in their victory over St. Johnstone on Wednesday after he suffered an injury.